 Receives and considers recommendations sent from chapter and individual members for changes in state and/or International bylaws.

-Sends the approved recommendations for International bylaws to the chairman of the International Bylaws Committee.
+Sends the approved recommendations for International bylaws to the chair of the International Bylaws Committee.

 Reports to the state executive board needed changes in the state bylaws in order to comply with International Bylaws revisions and/or directives from International in even-numbered years.